The Companion Animals Act 1998 provides rules and guidelines for the effective and responsible care and management of companion animals.

 Responsible pet owners must microchip and register their dog or cat and ensure that their contact details are up to date.

-Microchipping ensures that companion animals have a permanent identification, and can be returned to their owners or re-homed.
+Microchipping is performed by authorised vets or animal welfare organisations and ensures that the pet has a permanent identification, and can be returned to their owners or re-homed.

-Identification must be completed by the time the animal is 12 weeks old or prior to sale or transfer of ownership.
+Pets must be microchipped before they can be registered.
+Identification must be completed from the time the animal is 12 weeks (3-months) old or prior to sale or transfer of ownership, even if it is younger than 12 weeks.

 When you adopt or purchase a companion animal, you should be provided with microchip details and an identification certificate.